UC Berkeley Faculty Association

 ARTICLE VI.
 DUTIES OF EXECUTIVE BOARD AND OFFICERS

-Section 7.
-The Board shall employ such staff as is necessary for the effective functioning of the Association.
+d.
+Employ such staff as is necessary for the effective functioning of the Association.
 The staff will operate under the direction of the Executive Board.

-Section 8.
-The Chair shall issue a call for a meeting of the Executive Board upon request of three members of the Board.
+e.
+Issue a call for a meeting of the Executive Board upon request of three members of the Board.

 ARTICLE VII.
 DUES AND ASSESSMENTS